OmniKobra/Omnify/README.md

 * Multiple unique recipients in same batch
 * Different assets in the same batch
 <p>
 You can streamline your bulk sending transactions with OmniTransfers at <a href="https://transfer.omnify.finance">transfer.omnify.finance</a> or at <a href="https://app.omnify.finance/transfers">app.omnify.finance/transfers</a>.
+Learn more about OmniTransfers by reading its <a href="https://omnify.gitbook.io/omnify-docs/deep-dive/omnitransfers">documentation</a>.
 </p>

 <h2><a href="https://pay.omnify.finance"><img alt="OmniPay" src="https://raw.githubusercontent.com/OmniKobra/Omnify/refs/heads/main/assets/omnipay.png" width="32">  OmniPay</a></h2>